dyrdadev/first-person-controller-for-unity/README.md

 ## Quick Start

 1. **Install the First Person Controller:** Install this package as described [below](#install-the-package).
 2. **Install R3:** The package depends on [R3](https://github.com/Cysharp/R3).
 Unfortunately, this dependency cannot be included automatically; the reason is described below in the ["Special Dependencies"](#unirx) section.
 You have to include R3 in your project.
-R3 is available [as UPM package](https://github.com/Cysharp/R3).
+An installation guide is available [here](https://github.com/Cysharp/R3#unity).
 3. **Update to Unity's new Input System** This package uses Unity's [Input System](https://docs.unity3d.com/2020.2/Documentation/Manual/com.unity.inputsystem.html) package.
 When asked from Unity, update to Unity's new Input System.
 Alternatively, you can implement your own ```FirstPersonControllerInput``` class and ignore the existing PlayerInput folder.
 4. **Explore your scene:** Add the "FirstPersonPlayer" prefab from the package to your scene.
 Now you can explore your scene with the First-Person Controller.